-Tacey White, Teratology Society President
+Tacey White, Teratology Society Past President

-My name is Tacey White and I am the current President of the Teratology Society.
+My name is Tacey White and I am a Past President of the Teratology Society.
 Since my graduate school days I have been keenly interested in developmental and reproductive toxicology (DART), and my career path has been shaped around that interest.
 I received my PhD in 1991 from the University of Rochester in Toxicology with a concentration in Reproductive Toxicology under the mentorship of Teratology Society Past President, Rich Miller.
 I joined the Society as a student member and gave my first Teratology Society presentation at the Boston Meeting in 1986.